A stroke can affect your ability to earn a living. It can also bring on new expenses. Figuring out what support is available might take some time.

 - Select a representative or substitute decision maker for health care and financial decisions.

-- Create a plan for your health and personal care should you be unable to communicate your wishes (a living will).
+- Create a plan for your health and personal care should you be unable to communicate your wishes.

 - Make a will for the distribution of your estate if you die.
 This is called estate planning.